gbabnik/FreedomProject/content/posts/2022-01-24-gremo-kajtat.md

 date: 2022-01-24T19:42:13.568Z
 thumbnail: /images/uploads/img_20211207_160805.jpg
 ---
+# Sex ratio

-Most organisms which reproduce sexually have a 1:1 [sex ratio](https://en.wikipedia.org/wiki/Sex_ratio "Sex ratio") of male and female births.
-The English statistician and biologist [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher "Ronald Fisher") outlined why this is so in what has come to be known as [Fisher's principle](https://en.wikipedia.org/wiki/Fisher%27s_principle "Fisher's principle").
+Most organisms which reproduce sexually have a 1:1 sex ratio of male and female births.
+The English statistician and biologist Ronald Fisher outlined why this is so in what has come to be known as Fisher's principle.
 This essentially says the following:

 * 1. Suppose male births are less common than female.
   2. A newborn male then has better mating prospects than a newborn female, and therefore can expect to have more offspring.